Sunday, 7 March 2021

 Click image to enlarge to full size!

-I looked online for other methods to aid the elimination of noise and interference and came across some interesting articles that use a Teensy USB Development Board to carry out audio DSP.
+I looked online for other methods to aid the elimination of noise and interference and came across some interesting articles that use a Teensy USB microcontroller development board to carry out "digital signal processing" or DSP for short.

-The Teensy can be programmed in the Arduino Intergrated Development Enviroment (AKA IDE) and there are libraries and a neat Teensy Audio System Design Tool to simplify programming and development.
-Whilst the Teensy is an affordable and interesting option I have decided to forgo this option to save time getting to grips with software and the inevitable learning curve.
+The Teensy can be programmed in the Arduino Intergrated Development Enviroment (IDE) and there are libraries and a neat Teensy Audio System Design Tool to simplify programming and development.
+While the Teensy is an affordable and interesting option, I have decided to forgo this option to save time getting to grips with software and the inevitable learning curve.

-For DSP noise reduction I have decided to use an off the shelf product designed and manufactured by a UK company called BHI.
-The company was founded in 2002 and specialise in DSP noise reduction products for amateur radio, commercial, medical and military markets.
+For DSP noise reduction, I have decided to use an off-the-shelf product designed and manufactured by a UK company called BHI.
+The company was founded in 2002 and specializes in DSP noise reduction products for amateur radio, commercial, medical and military markets.

-Amongst the products BHI sell is a Noise Eliminating DSP PCB module suitable for incorporating into existing equipment, this is ideal for my transceiver build.
-The module costs an eye watering £119.95 plus shipping so it is not cheap!
+Amongst the products BHI sells is a Noise Eliminating DSP PCB module suitable for incorporating into existing equipment.
+This is ideal for my transceiver build, though it does costs an eye-watering £119.95 plus shipping so it is not a cheap purchase!

 Here's an image of the NEDSP1901 PCB module I recently purchased from BHI